CaRMS (Canadian Resident Matching Service)

 To provide neurosurgical care that meets the needs of our region, the Division of Neurosurgery accepts one resident per year through CaRMS (Canadian Resident Matching Service).

-Our Neurosurgery Residency Training Program provides exceptional education that helps our outstanding residents develop into skilled and compassionate neurosurgeons.
+Our Atlantic Canadian Neurosurgery Residency Program provides exceptional education that helps our outstanding residents develop into skilled and compassionate neurosurgeons.
 We also offer a Fellowship in Stereotactic & Functional Neurosurgery and play an active role in undergraduate and clerkship education at Dalhousie Medical School.

-Neurosurgery educational programs are carried out at training sites throughout the Maritimes:
+Neurosurgery educational programs are carried out at training sites throughout Atlantic Canada:

 QEII Health Sciences Centre